Lewis Crampton

-Lewis Sherman Warren Crampton is an American museum executive who served as president and CEO of the Cox Science Center and Aquarium and Burpee Museum of Natural History.
+Lewis Sherman Warren Crampton is an American museum executive who served as president and CEO of the Cox Science Center and Aquarium and the Burpee Museum of Natural History.
 Prior to working as a museum executive, Crampton was a political figure in Massachusetts and held positions with the United States Environmental Protection Agency.
 He is currently a member of the Palm Beach, Florida town council.

 Early life

 Crampton was raised in Cohasset, Massachusetts.
 His father, Savington, was a television producer.
 Crampton was in the United States Army 1959 to 1961, first as a tank commander in West Germany, then was a drill instructor at Fort Lee.
-He earned a B.A.
-Public and International Affairs from Princeton University and a M.A. in East Asian Studies from Harvard University.
-While at Harvard he became a leader of the hippie community on Fort Hill.
-During the summer of 1966 he organized several "be-ins" in the Greater Boston area.
+He earned a B.A. in Public and International Affairs from Princeton University and a M.A. in East Asian Studies from Harvard University.
+While at Harvard, he became a leader of the hippie community on Fort Hill.
+During the summer of 1966, he organized several "be-ins" in the Greater Boston area.
 He was also chairman of Avatar, an underground newspaper.
 He also worked as a consultant to the Rand Corporation.
-In 1969 he married Kathleen Hoyt Ridder, granddaughter of Victor F. Ridder.
+In 1969, he married Kathleen Hoyt Ridder, granddaughter of Victor F. Ridder.

 Political career

 In 1967, Crampton was a delegate to the Massachusetts Republican convention.
-In 1971 he worked for Thomas I. Atkins campaign for Mayor of Boston.
+In 1971, he worked for Thomas I. Atkins campaign for Mayor of Boston.
 When Atkins became state Secretary of Communities and Development, Crampton became assistant secretary.
 In 1973, Crampton he was appointed commissioner of community affairs by Governor Francis Sargent.

 In 1978, Crampton was the Republican nominee for Massachusetts Treasurer.
 He lost to incumbent Robert Q. Crane 60% to 40%.
 In 1980, Crampton led a collation to remove Massachusetts Republican Party chairman Gordon M. Nelson.
 On April 8, 1980, Nelson was defeated by State Representative Andrew Natsios 41 votes to 35.

 From 1981 to 1983, Crampton was the director of management systems and evaluation of the United States Environmental Protection Agency.
-In 1984 he challenged Gerry E. Studds for the United States House of Representatives seat in Massachusetts's 10th congressional district.
-From 1989 to 1992 he returned to the EPA as associate administrator for communications.
+In 1984, he challenged Gerry E. Studds for the United States House of Representatives seat in Massachusetts's 10th congressional district.
+From 1989 to 1992, he returned to the EPA as associate administrator for communications.
 After leaving the EPA, he served as vice president of communications and environmental affairs for Waste Management and vice president of communications for the American Medical Association.

+Crampton was elected to the group 1 seat on the Palm Beach, Florida town council in 2018 and was reelected in 2020, 2022, and 2024.